drewdeponte/andrewdeponte.com_jekyll/_posts/2012-07-27-ruby-and-rails-mountain-lion-hiccups.markdown

 [http://xquartz.macosforge.org/landing/](http://xquartz.macosforge.org/landing/).
 Just install that bad boy and follow the on screen instructions to reboot when it is done and you should be good to go in terms of X11.

+## ImageMagick

+Before upgrading I had ImageMagick installed via Homebrew.
+After, the upgrade was finished my ImageMagick was exiting with failures about some dylib.
+To solve this problem I simply ran the following and I was back in running order with respect to ImageMagick:

+{% highlight bash %}
+brew upgrade imagemagick
+{% endhighlight %}

+## Pygments

+I use Pygments to handle syntax highlighting in my jekyll sites and it seemed to not be working after the upgrade.
+I believe this is because it is now using Python 2.7.2.
+To resolve this issue I just re-installed Pygments using the following:

+{% highlight bash %}
+sudo easy_install Pygments
+{% endhighlight %}